fenago/tableau-fundamentals/lab-guides/md/Lab_1.md

 You will now see the data connection screen, which allows you to visually create connections to data sources.
-We\'ll examine the features of this screen in detail in the *Connecting to data* section of *Chapter 2*, *Connecting to Data in Tableau*.
+We\'ll examine the features of this screen in detail in the *Connecting to data* section of *Lab 2*, *Connecting to Data in Tableau*.
 For now, Tableau has already added and given a preview of the file for the connection: